bdalce/Accessible-Research-Compliance/README.md

 Publication Info:

-Uses Crossref to find the publisher and date of publication from a specific DOI.
+Uses Crossref to find the publisher and date of publication for a specific DOI.

 PubAg: